 1) Turn your phone off

-I am not kidding about this one.
+Sometime I look back at generations that didn’t have this problem and get a little jealous.
 How many times have you tried to study and then ended up down a 2 hour social media hole?
 I know before I was turning my phone off to study that happened like every other study session.
 The distractions keep your brain from focusing.
 Each text or alert will pull your attention away from what you are studying which results in poorer retention and studying taking way longer than it needs to.

 If you’re using a computer to study then close out all the tabs that you don’t need.
 Trust me you don’t need Facebook or Pinterest up on any tabs to help you master accounting.